Miller11k/ECE-264-Prior-Projects/README.md

 # ECE-264-Prior-Projects
 A collection of prior homework projects from Purdue ECE 264 homeworks.
 Not to be copied in academic use, for professional use only.
+Copyright Miller Kodish

 ## List of Homeworks, Topics, and Grades: